Jamestown Exposition: Exhibitions

-In time, things improved and portions of the event became spectacular.
-Planners asked each state of the union to contribute a building to the Exposition.
-While some of these buildings offered exhibits on the states' history and industry, others primarily served as embassies of a sort for visitors from the state, providing sitting rooms and guest services.
+In time, things improved, and portions of the event became spectacular.
+Planners asked each US state to contribute a building to the Exposition.
+While some of these buildings offered exhibits on the states' history and industry, others primarily served as quasi-embassies for visitors from the state, providing sitting rooms and guest services.
 Lack of interest or funds prevented participation by all, but 21 states funded houses, which bore their names: for example, Pennsylvania House, Virginia House, New Hampshire House, etc. During the exposition, days were set aside to honor the states individually.
 The governor of each state usually appeared to greet visitors to the state's house on these days.
 On June 10, 1907, "Georgia Day," Theodore Roosevelt returned to the Exposition, delivering a speech on the steps of the Georgia Building, which had been modeled after his mother's family's home.
+Emily Nelson Ritchie McLean, the President General of the Daughters of the American Revolution, was also in attendance.

 The 340 acre site included a 122 by 60 ft relief model of the Panama Canal, a wild animal show, a Wild West show, and a re-creation of the then-recent San Francisco earthquake.
 Possibly the most popular attraction was a re-creation of the Battle of Hampton Roads, the first battle between two ironclad warships, the USS Monitor and the CSS Virginia, which had taken place within sight of Sewell's Point 40 years earlier during the Civil War.
 The exterior of the Merrimac-Monitor Building looked somewhat like a battleship, while the interior held a large, circular exhibit describing the battle.